brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 .. _schema-data-type:

-  - **Extra Types:** In addition to these types defined as part of the offical JSON Schema standard, `jwstlib.models` also understands a new type ``data`` used for *n* - dimensional arrays and tables (aka structured arrays).
+  - **Extra Types:** In addition to these types defined as part of the offical JSON Schema standard, `jwst_lib.models` also understands a new type ``data`` used for *n* - dimensional arrays and tables (aka structured arrays).
 (It would have been easier to use the name "array", but that is already used by the standard to handle